astropy/astroplan/docs/tutorials/summer_triangle.rst

     <Angle 0.7297067855978494 rad>

-The `~astropy.coordinates.Angle` objects resulting from the calls to ``parallactic_angle()`` are subclasses of the `astropy.units.Quantity` class, so they can do everything a `~astropy.units.Quantity` can do - basically they work like numbers with attached units, and keep track of units so you don't have to.
+The `~astropy.coordinates.Angle` objects resulting from the calls to ``parallactic_angle()`` are subclasses of the `~astropy.units.Quantity` class, so they can do everything a `~astropy.units.Quantity` can do - basically they work like numbers with attached units, and keep track of units so you don't have to.

-For more on the many things you can do with these, take a look at the `astropy` documentation or tutorials.
-For now the  most useful thing is to know is that ``angle.degree``,``angle.hourangle``, and  ``angle.radian`` give you back Python floats (or `numpy` arrays) for the angle in degrees, hours, or radians.
+For more on the many things you can do with these, take a look at the `Astropy`_ documentation or tutorials.
+For now the most useful thing is to know is that ``angle.degree``, ``angle.hourangle``, and ``angle.radian`` give you back Python floats (or `numpy` arrays) for the angle in degrees, hours, or radians.

 The Moon
 --------